Andrea Gámiz

-Andrea Gámiz Pérez (/es-419/; (Note: In isolation, Gámiz is pronounced /es/.) born 31 October 1992) is a Venezuelan professional tennis player.
+Andrea Gámiz Pérez (/es-419/; (Note: In isolation, Gámiz is pronounced /es/.) born 31 October 1992) is a Venezuelan former professional tennis player.

 Gámiz has been ranked by the WTA as high as No. 244 in singles (reached 30 April 2018) and No. 77 in doubles (26 June 2023).
 Gámiz has won three doubles titles on the WTA Challenger Tour as well as 13 singles and 41 doubles titles on the ITF Circuit.

 Playing for the Venezuela Fed Cup team, Gámiz has a win–loss record of 33–20 (10–5 in doubles) as of December 2024.

 Career

 Playing alongside Eva Vedder, Gámiz reached her first WTA 125 doubles final at the 2022 Open Delle Puglie, losing to Elisabetta Cocciaretto and Olga Danilović.

 Partnering with Aliona Bolsova, she won her maiden WTA 125 doubles title at the 2022 Țiriac Foundation Trophy, defeating Réka Luca Jani and Panna Udvardy in the final.
 They also won the 2023 San Luis Open Challenger, overcoming Oksana Kalashnikova and Katarzyna Piter in the final, and the 2023 BBVA Open Internacional de Valencia, where they beat Angelina Gabueva and Irina Khromacheva in a deciding champions tiebreak.

+Gámiz announced her retirement from professional tennis in November 2025.